mufeez-amjad/avail/README.md

   -V, --version              Print version information
 ```

+More information on the commands is available in the [wiki](https://github.com/mufeez-amjad/avail/wiki/Commands#avail).

 ## Examples
 Find 30 minute blocks of availability between 9:00am and 5:00pm from now until one week from now: